jbranchaud/mybin/README.md

 # License

-Copyright (c) 2012 Josh Branchaud

-License under the MIT License
+Copyright (c) 2013 Josh Branchaud under the MIT License.
+See LICENSE for details.